KiqueGar/CarND-MPC-Project/README.md

 cross track error see the following equations:
 ![equations](equations.png)

+Important to note:

+- Actuators are taken into acount for a next step.
+- The equations are for car position, hence, global position (as delivered by simulator) must be converted

-Important to note that actuators are taken into acount for a next step Cost functions were tunned based on the following criteria (Most important first):
+Cost functions were tunned based on the following criteria (Most important first):

 - Cross Track Error (CTE)